daphnesmit/with-next-apollo-tree-walker/README.md

 # with-next-apollo-tree-walker
 Apollo SSR data fetching on a per component basis with getDataFromTree without having to (pre)fetch in getInitialProps

+⚠️ !!
+WIP! this is a WIP. currently imported modules does not work yet!! ⚠️

 ## What is it?
 This package consists of a `withApolloTreeWalker` HOC and a `useApolloCacheController` hook.